 By extracting and enriching data, organizations accelerate digital transformation to innovate, meet modern consumer expectations, propel business forward, and enable the use of AI technologies.
 Simply having information in a digital format, such as a Word file or an image-based PDF, is not enough.

 "Static, PDF-locked documents produce unique challenges for automation, dynamic access and review of data, and intelligent analysis of data.
 Taking advantage of data and content formats, which are not as restrictive as PDF formats, would digitally transform the pharmaceutical industry."

 For content to be easily discovered, exchanged, and used via modern platforms, it must be converted into a multidimensional content or data format from which machines can extract pertinent information and humans can more effectively manage.
 Structured content and data management in combination with cloud technologies will enable the ability to construct regulatory filings concurrently, submit filings simultaneously to multiple health authorities, allow collaboration between agencies, and simplify the information requests from each health authority.

 Want to discuss this is more detail?
-Click the button below to schedule some time on my calendar.
+Click here to get started!

 A great description of Structured Content can be found at https://www.fontoxml.com/blog/what-is-structured-content/.

 Structured Content and Data Management (SCDM) is defined in the article as “The integration of structured content with structured data and the management of those integrated components...At the heart of SCDM is a core design principle which aims to shift a company's focus to managing data instead of managing documents.”

 Structured Content Authoring (SCA) is defined in the article as simply “Automation of regulatory authoring.”
 A more robust definition may be found at https://www.scriptorium.com/2017/04/structured-authoring-and-xml/, describing it as “a publishing workflow that lets you define and enforce consistent organization of information in documents, whether printed or online.”